Finnboga saga ramma

-The saga was likely composed in the fourteenth century, making is one of the younger, "postclassical" sagas".
+The saga was likely composed in the fourteenth century, usually grouped with "postclassical" sagas".
+This ambiguous generic distinction has been argued to be unclear and based on a bias towards a realistic saga style.
+In fact, Finnboga saga appears in one of the earliest extant manuscripts containing complete sagas of Icelanders.
 Margrét Eggertsdóttir summaries the saga thus:

 Finnboga saga ramma is not one the better-crafted Íslendingasögur.
 Characterization is flat, and the plot little more than a repetitious series of episodes designed to present the hero in a favorable light.
 The narrative is nevertheless lively and makes good reading.

 A feud in the saga also features in Vatnsdœla saga.
 Björn M. Ólsen proposed that Finnboga saga ramma was written to present a better version of Finnbogi than that in Vatnsdœla saga.
 However, van Hamel suggests that the two sagas record different versions of the same incident.

 The saga is preserved in two main versions in the vellum manuscripts Möðruvallabók and Tómasarbók as well as a number of seventeenth century paper manuscripts derived from these.

 Guðmundr Bergþórsson wrote rímur based on the story in 1686 and there is a Faroese ballad based on the saga or a common source.